Growing broccoli should be compulsory in everyone’s garden patch. Not only is it delicious, but it is nutritious and easy to grow.

 Maintenance

-Once your broccoli is established remember to keep watering it from the roots, leaving the water to sit on the leaves and head may cause it to rot.
+Once your broccoli is established, remember to keep watering it from the roots; leaving water on the leaves and head may cause it to rot.
+Applying a layer of mulch around the base of your broccoli plants is especially beneficial in the cooler months — it helps retain soil moisture, suppresses weeds and protects roots from cold snaps overnight.

 Pests